Actively Recruiting

 • Adequate blood counts and normal white blood cell levels

-• Negative tests for HIV, active hepatitis B, and hepatitis C
+• Negative tests for HIV, hepatitis B, and hepatitis C as specified

-• Liver and kidney function within specified limits
+• Liver and kidney function within defined limits

 • Negative pregnancy test for individuals of childbearing potential

-• Recovery from recent minor surgery or local radiotherapy to grade 1 or less toxicity
+• Recovery from any recent minor surgery or local radiotherapy to grade 1 or less toxicity

 • More than two weeks since any major bronchial palliation with recovery to grade 1 or less